BBM in Time’s influential list

 Following in his father’s footsteps, Marcos was named to Time’s list nearly 68 years after his namesake appeared on the magazine’s cover.
 Time featured Ferdinand Marcos Sr. in a story in 1966.

-Other Filipinos who made the Time list in 2017 were former president Rodrigo Duterte and former senator Leila de Lima.
+Other Filipinos who had made the Time list were former president Rodrigo Duterte and former senator Leila de Lima in 2017.

 Marcos joined a distinguished group on Time Magazine’s 100 Most Influential People list that included Hollywood celebrities Dua Lipa, Taraji P. Henson, and Michael J. Fox, and prominent sports figures such as NFL superstar Patrick Mahomes, Dallas Mavericks owner Marc Cuban, and Formula One racer Max Verstappen.